Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Common apartment scams

+- **The landlord is in another country**
+    This is a common scam.[^22] The landlord is not in Germany, but wants to mail the keys after you pay a [deposit](/glossary/Kaution).
+The apartment does not exist.
+They will steal your deposit money, and disappear.
 - **The lease is only for a few months**
     Fixed-term leases are only valid in some situations.[^19] The lease must specify *why* it's fixed term, or the clause is invalid, and you can stay for as long as you want.
 This also applies to sublets, but not to student residences and vacation apartments.
 This is not always a scam; many landlords just don't know the law.
-- **The lease says the apartment is furnished, but it's not true**
+- **The apartment should be furnished, but it's not**
     Rents are limited by the *[[Mietpreisbremse]]*, but that does not apply to furnished apartments.
 Landlords pretend that the apartment is furnished to charge more rent.
 [Conny](/out/conny-mietpreisbremse) can help you reduce your rent.
-- **The previous tenant wants to sell his furniture or his kitchen**
+- **The previous tenant forces you to buy their furniture**
     Sometimes, the previous tenant (*Vormieter*) wants to sell all their furniture or kitchen to you.[^20] If you don't take the furniture, you don't get the apartment.
 They often charge too much, because they know that someone will buy it to get the apartment.
 Overcharging for furniture is illegal.[^43]
 - **You must pay a bribe**
     The previous tenant or the landlord asks for a bribe to give you the apartment.[^21] This is illegal, but they know that someone will pay it.
-- **The landlord is in another country**
-    This is a common scam.[^22] The landlord is not in Germany, but wants to mail the keys after you pay a [deposit](/glossary/Kaution).
-The apartment does not exist.
-They will steal your deposit money, and disappear.
 - **Agent fees**
     You never pay an agent fee ([*Maklergebühr*](/glossary/Provision) or *[[Provision]]*), unless *you* hired the agent.[^23] Furnished apartments often have a booking fee.[^24]
 - **Identity theft**